Diamond Head Classic: Bracket, scores, schedule | NCAA.com

-The Diamond Head Classic features eight men's college basketball teams facing off in Hawai'i around and on Christmas.
+The Diamond Head Classic features eight men's college basketball teams playing in Hawai'i around and on Christmas.
 Below, find the tournament bracket, scores and schedule.

 Bucknell, Charlotte, Colorado, Hawai'i, Rhode Island, Indiana State, TCU and UNLV make up the tournament field this year.
 This year marks the 10th edition of the event.
 Southern California won it in 2017.